Philadelphia Uninsured Motorist Claims Lawyer

 Time may be of the essence in your case.
-The uninsured motorist insurance lawyers at the Pennsylvania and New Jersey law firm of The Levin Firm tell all of their uninsured motorist accident clients that many insurance companies require you to file your claim within a matter of weeks, so consult an attorney as soon as possible to protect all of your legal rights.
+The uninsured motorist insurance lawyers at the Pennsylvania law firm of The Levin Firm tell all of their uninsured motorist accident clients that many insurance companies require you to file your claim within a matter of weeks, so consult an experienced Philadelphia car accident attorney as soon as possible to protect all of your legal rights.

 Uninsured motorist cases start with proving that the other motorist either has no insurance or cannot be identified.
 This is especially true in motor vehicle accidents cases involving a hit-and-run.
 In addition, you must prove that the other driver was at fault.
 You must also prove how much the accident cost you.
 At The Levin Firm, we will conduct a thorough investigation into all of these matters to ensure that you recover compensation for all of the money to which you are entitled through your uninsured motorist claim.